mozilla/fx-private-relay/README.md

     ```

 ### Working with translations
+The following docs will get you started with development, include creating new
+strings to translate.
+See [Translation and Localization](docs/translations.md)
+for general information on Relay localization.

 #### Getting the latest translations
 We use a [git submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules)
 for translated message files.
 The `--recurse-submodules` step of installation
 should bring the message files into your working directory already, but you may
-want also want to udpate the translations after install.
+want also want to update the translations after install.
 The easiest way to do
 that is:

 * `git submodule update --remote`